-The product require regular maintenance to prevent errors.
-This table gives you an overview of the maintenance work.
+The device require regular maintenance to prevent errors.
+This table gives you an overview of maintenance work and the intervals at which you must carry it out.
+The next few sections contain instructions for carrying out this work.

-Interval Maintenance daily Visual inspection of all components Weekly Check measured values Recalibrate sensor inputs if necessary Visual inspection of the sample water filter If necessary, cleaning of the sample water filter Monthly Touchscreen function test (TOPAX® MC) Calibrating the measured values (TOPAX® MC) Control of the flow controller Annually Checking the button cell Cleaning the valves Replacing the measuring cells Replacing the sample water filter Cleaning of water guiding components Seal replacement Maintenance of the flow controller Replacing the 0-rings of the flow controller Replacing the diaphragm of the flow controller
+Interval Maintenance daily Visual inspection of all components Weekly Check measured values Recalibrate sensor inputs if necessary Visual inspection of the sample water filter If necessary, cleaning of the sample water filter Monthly Touchscreen function testCalibrating the measured values Annually Checking the button cell Cleaning the valves Replacing the measuring cells Replacing the sample water filter Cleaning of water guiding components Seal replacement